COVID-19 Policies and Restrictions

 - Overnight guests of any kind, including current residents, are not permitted.

-- A temporarily-reduced cap on residents and guests is being enacted – at no time may more than four individuals be present within a housing unit, including residents assigned to a unit and their guests.
+- A temporarily-reduced cap on residents and guests is being enacted – at no time may more than eight individuals be present within a housing unit, including residents assigned to a unit and their guests.

 - All residents are highly encouraged to practice social distancing while visiting units and to wear masks as appropriate when unable to social distance.